sdruix/AutomaticParallelization/README.md

 Relative to my work, I'd like to share it with the world under an simple clause: If you use it the least you must choose something from this list.

 * Make any constructive comment of my code.
 I'm here to learn.
-* Contribute something to this scripts.
+* Contribute something to this source code.
 Updates, fixes, features...
 Whatever!

 Besides that, I hope you are kind enough to reference any your sources whether is my code or a code from a 3rd party!
-I must to apollogize since I know that the source code is not well commented, but all the funcion names are thought to be meanful.
+I must to apologize since I know that the source code is not well commented, but all the function names were thought to be meaningful.